-The key services that the CMSSA required IAG to provide to Southern Response are some information systems and staff secondment.
-There was heavy reliance on IAG at the time of transition to Southern Response but the staff secondment had wound down by January 2014 and progressive autonomy has been achieved from IAG for systems.
-Amigo, the claims management system, and its associated data warehouse which were supplied by IAG have been replaced by a new system which went live in May 2016.
+The key services that the CMSSA requires IAG to provide to Southern Response are some information systems and staff secondment.
+The relationship with IAG is governed by a joint Project Control Group (PCG).

+The staff secondment had wound down by January 2014 and progressive autonomy is being achieved from IAG for systems.
+Amigo, the claims management system, and its associated data warehouse are the sole services supplied by IAG.
+Negotiations are underway with IAG for an extension of the availability, from 2014 under the original agreement to 2016.